San Sebastián: Parte Vieja / Parte Zaharra

 The Parte Vieja (Spanish) or Alde Zaharra"Donostiako alderdi bati, ezagunetan ezagunena, Parte Zaharra deitzen genion guztiok, urtea joan eta urtea etorri, eta lasai bizi ginen, halaz ere.
-Orain berriz, Alde Zaharra bihurtu zaigu, mintzatzen ez den herriaren ondorioz [...]."(Translation: "The most known part of San Sebastian was called by all of us Parte Zaharra, year after year, and we lived quietly, nonetheless.
+Orain berriz, Alde Zaharra bihurtu zaigu, mintzatzen ez den herriaren ondorioz [...]."(Translation: "The most known part of San Sebastián was called by all of us Parte Zaharra, year after year, and we lived quietly, nonetheless.
 Now, however, it has become Alde Zaharra, due to the people who do not speak [the Basque language].")Koldo Mitxelena: «Atarikoak», in Ibon Sarasola (1997), Euskal Hiztegia, Kutxa, ISBN 8471733021.
 (Basque) — Old Town – is the traditional core area of the city, and was surrounded by walls until 1863, when they were demolished in order to occupy the stretch of sand and land that connected the town to the mainland.
 A part of these walls is still standing at the exit from the Old Town towards the port, through the Portaletas gate.
 The Old Town is divided into two parishes relating to the Santa Maria and San Vicente churches; the inhabitants belonging to the former are known traditionally as joxemaritarrak, while those attached to the latter are referred to as koxkeroak.
 Until the early 18th century, the koxkeroak mostly spoke Gascon.
 Especially after the end of the Franco dictatorship, many bars were established around the Old Part.
 Most current buildings date back to the 19th century, built as part of the city's reconstruction after the 1813 destruction of the town by the allied Anglo-Portuguese troops.

 There is a small fishing and recreation port, with two-floor houses lined under the front-wall of mount Urgull.
 These houses are relatively new, resulting from the demilitarization of the hill, sold to the city council by the Ministry of War in 1924.